Comfrey

 Warning: Internal usage of comfrey should be avoided because it contains hepatotoxic pyrrolizidine alkaloids (PAs) (Note, there are also non-hepatotoxic pyrrolizidine alkaloids.
 Which would allow internally use of the root.).
 Use of comfrey can, because of these PAs, lead to veno-occlusive disease (VOD).
 VOD can in turn lead to liver failure, and comfrey, taken in extreme amounts, has been implicated in at least one death.
 In 2001, the United States Food and Drug Administration issued a warning against internal usage of herbal products containing comfrey.
 [2]

 Care should be taken with very deep as the external application of Symphytum can lead to tissue forming over the wound before it has healed deeper down, leading to the possibility of an abscess.
-Excessive internal consumption of the root should be avoided because of the pyrrolizidine alkaloids, which have been linked by some research to cancer in rats.
+Excessive internal consumption of the root should be avoided because of the pyrrolizidine alkaloids, which have been linked by some research to liver cancer in rats.

 Care should be taken that the leaves of Comfrey are not confused with the first-year leaf rosettes of Foxglove (Digitalis), with fatal results.